- U Visa Travel: Fingerprints, Visas (Nonimmigrant-U + Immigrant-929), Border Entries (CBP)

 - If requested, enter your email address and Zoho password.
 Be sure to use the same email address that you used to join the database.

-As introduced above, you will edit the ICWC U Travel and Certifier Database as often as you have new information, by doing the following: (a) selecting a cell you would like to update, (b) entering the information, and if the cell is more like a comment than flat information like names of certifiers or a new fax number, then also (c) adding your name and the date in parenthesis at the end.
-For comment boxes, put the most current information at the top of the box.
+As introduced above, you will edit the ICWC U Visa Zoho Database as often as you have new information, by doing the following: (a) selecting a cell you would like to update, (b) selecting Edit from the drop-down seletions, (c) entering the information, and if the cell is more like a comment than simple information like names of certifiers or a new fax number, then you’ll also be (d) adding your name and the date in parenthesis at the end.
+For comment boxes, put the most current information at the top of the box and keep older, historical comments at the bottom of the box (i.e. reverse chronological order).

-Your name and membership information will be public for collaboration with other members, but only the administrator can edit this section.
+Your name and membership information will be made public for collaboration with other members.
+Only the administrator can edit this section.
 If your membership information is incorrect or changes, please contact the administrator as soon as possible.

-Training and Instructions for U Visa Travel from the Immigration Legal Resource Center (ILRC)
+Training and Instructions for U Visa Travel from the Immigrant Legal Resource Center

 Technical Assistance on Legal Issues

-ICWC is not financially supported by any grants.
+ICWC is not financially supported by any grant to provide technical assistance or training.
 For that reason, our sliding scale client fees go almost exclusively to providing high quality direct legal services to immigrant crime victims, with no waitlist.
 As a result, ICWC unfortunately does not have the resources to regularly provide free technical assistance to attorneys.
 As often as we can, we do respond to unanswered technical assistance questions on the local and national VAWA listserves, including VAWA experts, run by ASISTA, as well as through the national AILA VAWA liaison committee.
 ICWC recommends you seek technical assistance from the publication and liaison resources provided already by ASISTA, AILA, or the ILRC!

 Thanks in advance for your collaboration on this project!